wewantwebsites/portfolio/src/posts/launching-a-portfolio.md

 ### 3. Skeleton UI

 Skeleton UI provided my components, a bunch of classes integrated into TW for me, and then a theme generator.
 I'm a huge fan of theme generators since they get you 90-100% of what you want.
 I'm using their Avatar, buttons, and Tabl of Contents components.
 The ToC is a nice touch and on mobile I think it's paramount.

+To be completely honest though, this is overkill.
+I don't _need_ more than half of these components so I can only imagine I'll be switching to just a hand-rolled css and component solution for this blog only. **OR** maybe I go through setting up a monorepo.
+Maybe the monorepo will also be able to use React and Vite components who knows, stick around and find out.

 ### 4. mdsvex